 2. Likewise, those who are in any of the following situations may access:

-a) Be in possession of an official Spanish university degree, or one from another country that is part of the European Higher Education Area, which qualifies for access to a Master's degree in accordance with the provisions of article 16 of Royal Decree 1393/2007, of October 29, and have passed a minimum of 300 ECTS credits in the set of official university studies, of which at least 60 must be at Master's level.
+a) Be in possession of an official Spanish university degree, or from another country belonging to the European Higher Education Area, which qualifies for access to a Master's degree in accordance with the provisions of article 16 of Royal Decree 1393/2007, of October 29, and have passed a minimum of 300 ECTS credits in the set of official university studies, of which at least 60 must be at Master's level.

-This admission will not imply, in any case, the homologation of the previous degree held by the interested party or its recognition for purposes other than access to Doctoral studies.
+This admission will not, under any circumstances, imply the recognition of the applicant's previous qualifications or their recognition for purposes other than access to doctoral studies.

 d) Be in possession of another Spanish Doctorate degree obtained in accordance with previous university regulations.

-e) Doctoral students who have started their doctoral programme in accordance with other previous regulations may access the doctoral studies regulated by RD 99/2011, after being admitted to the doctoral programme as established in the second additional provision, point two, of RD 99/2011.
+e) Doctoral students who have begun their doctoral program in accordance with other previous regulations may access doctoral studies regulated by RD 99/2011, subject to admission to the doctoral program as established in the second additional provision, point two, of RD 99/2011.

 Students who meet the requirements detailed above will be admitted to the research period in accordance with the specific access requirements and evaluation criteria that will be applied by the Academic Committee of the Doctoral Program as indicated below: